 Sell gold by post across Dorset

 GoldPaid covers every town in Dorset by post.
-Ask your questions first on WhatsApp, send a photo, request a free insured Royal Mail label when you are ready, and decide only once a written, XRF-confirmed offer is in front of you.
+Ask your questions first on WhatsApp, send a photo, request a free tracked Royal Mail label when you are ready, and decide only once a written, XRF-confirmed offer is in front of you.
 No shop visit, anywhere.

 Do I need to visit a shop in Dorset?No. GoldPaid serves customers across Dorset by post using a prepaid Royal Mail label.
 You do not need to visit a shop.
 The label arrives by email and you post your items from any UK Post Office.